 - Determine the solution that was the most favored and one or two solutions that would make a strong backup plan.

 Love what you’re seeing?
 Soapbox is packed full of activities just like these to add creativity and ingenuity to your training.
-Sign up today to join our next round of beta.
+Sign up for a demo to learn more.